Tours is the capital of the department of Indre-et-Loire in western

 Wednesday 4 May

 The bad weather returned on the fifth day, when a cold and violent tempest from the northwest raged over the airfield.
 The organizers pleaded to the flyers to make at least some little flights in order to give something to paying crowds.
 The only one who responded was Küller, who managed a flight of three kilometres.
 His machine was badly thrown around by the wind, particularly in the turns, but he landed safely.
 The other flyers stayed in their hangars and checked their planes after the flights of the day before.
 As a consolation to the visitors, they were allowed to walk through the hangar area to have a closer look at the machines before leaving.

-The crowd again complained about the lack of flying and baroness de Laroche was particularly targeted by some who claimed that she was only there because of the sensation value of a woman pilot and that she was really quite pleased to use the weather as an excuse for not flying.
-She angrily replied that at this time of the year good weather could not be taken for granted and that she hoped to find a more hospitable climate at the upcoming St Petersburg meeting - whatever kind of climate she meant by that!
+The crowd kept complaining about the lack of flying and baroness de Laroche was particularly targeted by some who claimed that she was only there because of the sensation value of a woman pilot and that she was really quite pleased to use the weather as an excuse for not flying.
+She angrily replied that at this time of the year good weather could not be taken for granted and that she hoped to find a more hospitable climate at the upcoming St Petersburg meeting - whatever kind of climate she meant by that...

 Thursday 5 May

 The last day of the meeting was Ascension Thursday, a public holiday.
 It was still very windy and to make things worse there were several heavy rain showers, so there was little flying.
 Küller tried, but his engine acted up again.
 Dickson tried to take off in a wind of 10 m/s when the rudder jammed so that he couldn't fly straight ahead.
 He tried to control the plane with the ailerons, but it rolled to the left, pitched up and then crashed to the ground.
 He was thrown out of the plane and escaped without injuries, but the plane was heavily damaged.
 The cause was apparently a rigging error.